Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-table.md

 &lt;/table&gt;
 </code></pre>

-There is also the possibility of using the <code>summary</code> attribute to give, in addition, a summary of the contents of a table, however this attribute is no longer part of the HTML 5 specifications and we do not recommend not its use.
+There is also the possibility of using the <code>summary</code> attribute to give, in addition, a summary of the contents of a table, however this attribute is no longer part of the HTML 5 specifications and we do not recommend its use.

 ### Identify your table headers

 #### Scope attribute

-To help assistive technology users, it is imperative to identify table headings, whether for rows or columns.
+To help assistive technology users, you must identify table headings, whether for rows or columns.
-To identify these headers, you must use the <code>th</code> element, which must never be empty.
+To identify these table headers, you must use the <code>th</code> tag, which must never be empty.

-Once the headers are created, the data cells must be associated with the headers on which they depend.
+Once the headers are created, the data cells must be associated with the headers on which they rely.
-The <code>scope</code> attribute allows cells to be programmatically linked to headers, and therefore assistive technologies to identify them.
+The <code>scope</code> attribute allows cells to be programmatically linked to headers, and therefore, for assistive technologies, to identify them.

 <ul>
    <li><code>&lt;th scope="col"&gt;</code> for a column header</li>